jrising/OptiMimi.jl/README.md

 macro, instead of `@defcomp`.
 If these are not used, OptiMimi will fall back on derivative-free algorithms.

-OptiMimi is currently implemented using NLopt, but it is meant to provide a general interface for other optimization systems.
+The General approach in OptiMimi can use algorithms in both NLopt and BlackBoxOptim.
+The Linear programming approach uses any solver supported by MathProgBase.

-## Constructing an optimization problem
+## Constructing an optimization problem (General approach)

 Setup an optimization problem with the `problem` function:
 ```